shtumi/ShtumiUsefulBundle/Resources/doc/ajax_autocomplete.rst

 - **class** - Doctrine model.
 - **role** - User role to use form type.
 Default: *IS_AUTHENTICATED_ANONYMOUSLY*.
 It needs for security reason.
 - **property** - Property that will be used for search by autocomplete.
 Default: *title*.
-- **properties** - Properties that will be prompted by autocomplete, separated by a dash. *No default* From the previous example could be prompted : "yourmail@domain.fr - John" You can add as many properties as you need.
+- **properties** - Properties that will be prompted by autocomplete, separated by a dash. *No default*.
+    - You can add as many properties as you need
+    - From the previous config.yml could be prompted : "yourmail@domain.fr - John"
 - **search** - LIKE format to get autocomplete values.
 You can use:
    - *begins_with* - LIKE 'value%' (**default**)
    - *ends_with* - LIKE '%value'